SalesforceLabs/ActionPlans/INSTALLATION.md

 This repository contains several files that are relevant if you want to add sample data, or integrate modern web development tooling to your Salesforce development processes or to your continuous integration/continuous deployment processes.

-### Data Import
+### Data Import (Optional)

-- (Optional) This repository creates sample data (Accounts, Contacts, Leads) in the scratch org.
+- This repository creates sample data (Accounts, Contacts, Leads) in the scratch org.
 To prevent this, go to the [scratch org definition](https://github.com/dschach/ActionPlans/blob/main/config/project-scratch-def.json) and change `hasSampleData` to `false`.
     ```
 	"hasSampleData": false,
 	```

-	You can also create other sample Account and Contact records by running the following command:
+- You can also create other sample Account and Contact records by running the following command:

     ```
     sfdx force:data:tree:import -p ./data/action-plan-data-plan.json
     ```

-- (Optional) To create a sample Action Plan Template for Account onboarding, run the following:
+- To create a sample Action Plan Template for Account onboarding, run the following:
 	```
 	sfdx force:apex:execute -f ./data/sample-data.apex
 	```

-- Sample Action Plan Template and Flow
-    - This repository includes a sample Action Plan Template file, which you can import on the appropriate tab (`https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import`) in the org.
-[Trade show follow-up](https://github.com/SalesforceLabs/ActionPlans/blob/main/data/Export%20-%20Trade%20Show%20follow%20up.xml).
-You may need to download the file from GitHub, or you can find it in your SFDX project in the `data` folder.

-	- To use this Template with the included Flow,  edit or create a new Lead.
-		1. Make sure the `Hot Lead Trade Show follow up` Flow is active.
-		1. Create a Lead and set `Rating` to "Hot" and `Lead Source` to "Other".
-		1. Note the auto-created Action Plan.

-	- To use this Template with a Process Builder, use the `Create Action Plan From Template` Apex Action

-	- To use this Template with a trigger, see the in-app documentation tab `About Action Plans`

 ### Code formatting